 “Er…um…yeah…well…er…great…PUT THAT SWORD DOWN!
 NOW!
 PUT IT DOWN!
 LET GO!
 PUT.
 IT.
 DOWN.
 RIGHT NOW!!!”

-The truth is that out of all the many considerations of the adoption process, the possibility that our birth kids might somehow suffer because of our decision to adopt seemed about as relevant to us as whether our fridge would hold enough food for two more children.
+The truth is that out of all the many considerations of the adoption process, the possibility that our biological kids might somehow suffer because of our decision to adopt seemed about as relevant to us as whether our fridge would hold enough food for two more children.

 The decisions we make